Co-signing and co-borrowing have their own pros and cons.

 Median household income is an economic statistic that represents the median household income of a given city, state, or nation.
 Economists use measures of median household income to understand the wellbeing and economic health of different areas, and median household income is commonly used to compare the relative wealth of different countries.

 Under the Affordable Care Act (ACA) — also known as Obamacare — household income is treated somewhat differently.
 Also referred to as family income for ACA purposes, household income is the modified adjusted gross income of the head of household (and spouse if filing jointly) plus the adjusted gross income of anyone claimed as a dependent.

 Household income example

-Her credit is excellent, but she also has a car loan and student debts, so her total debt to income ratio is above 43 percent, the maximum allowed for qualified mortgages.
-She isn’t able to get a mortgage.
+Banks use measures of household income to decide how much people can borrow.
+Clarice wants to buy a condo.
+She lives alone and has a household income of $80,000 per year.
+Her credit is excellent, but she also has a car loan and significant student debts, so her total debt-to-income ratio is above 43 percent, the maximum allowed for qualified mortgages.
+No bank will give poor Clarice a mortgage.

-Is your household income enough for you to afford a mortgage?
-Use our new house calculator to find out.
+Is your household income high enough to afford a mortgage?
+Use Bankrate’s house calculator to find out.